apache/fury-site/docs/specification/row_format_spec.md

 ### Endianness

 - All multi-byte integers are stored in **little-endian** format
-- Floating-point values use native IEEE 754 representation
+- Floating-point values use IEEE 754 bit representations stored in little-endian byte order

 ### Memory Safety